lvent/PrusaSlicer-Anet-A8-Profile/README.md

 If you are using ABL, make sure to edit "Custom G-code" under "Printer settings".
 I have set acceleration values for my own Anet A8, which is pretty much a stock besides than buildtak plate.
 Make sure to calibrate your retraction settings.
-I included my filament settings along with 3 different print settings so you should be able to download this profile and print using ABS or PLA.
+I included my filament settings along with 3 different print settings so you should be able to download this profile and print using ABS or PLA straight away.